 - 1. An academic year consists of two semesters. - 2.
 The annual planning is attached in Appendix 1. - 3.
 The programme consists of units of study.
 These units of study are described in the Educational Programme Plan (EPP) attached in Appendix 2.
-Per unit of study, the EPP will in any case include the following information: - a. the name of the unit of study; - b. whether the unit of study is part of the qualitative criterion of the study advice: - c. the semester in which the unit of study is offered; - d. the competencies/learning outcomes associated with the unit of study; - e. the format(s) in which the education is provided and any attendance requirement or participation requirement in tutorials and practicals; - f. the number of contact hours and independent study hours; - g. the number of credits; - h. the test formats, including the weighting factors of any partial tests; - i. the format of conducting the test; - i. the week in which the test is offered. - 4.
-The provisions of paragraphs 1 up to and including 4 of this article do not apply to programmes which take part in the Experiment Leeruitkomsten.
+Per unit of study, the EPP will in any case include the following information: - a. the name of the unit of study; - b. the semester in which the unit of study is offered; - c. the competencies/learning outcomes associated with the unit of study; - d. the format(s) in which the education is provided and any attendance requirement or participation requirement in tutorials and practicals; - e. the number of contact hours and independent study hours; - f. the number of credits: - g. the test formats, including the weighting factors of any partial tests; - h. the testing method; - i. the week in which the test is offered; - j. in case of a bachelor's programme or an associate degree programme: whether the unit of study is part of the qualitative criterion of the study advice; - 4.
+The provisions of paragraphs 1 up to and including 4 of this article do not apply to programmes which take part in the Experiment leeruitkomsten.